This post may contain affiliate links, read our disclosure for more information.

 Maybe waiting tables just isn’t cutting it, even with the tips.
-There’s no advancement in your job because it is not a realistic or rewarding.
+There’s no advancement in your job because it is not realistic or rewarding.
 Expand your skills and take advantage of why you’re in San Francisco.
 Plenty of 1%ers need their dogs walked and children picked up so expand your horizon to what will fit the need of your environment.
 Adapt and find a niche that you can grow a career in that is in demand in a wealthy, duo income, trickle down economy like San Francisco.

 8. Explore Your City

 San Francisco is a tourist city.
-Trimming down your vacation budget to explore your own backyard is an amazing idea.
+Trimming down your vacation budget (if any) to explore your own backyard is an amazing idea.
 Living in San Francisco means you are paying for it so why not have a getaway where you can.

 For those living or relocating to San Francisco, these 8 money-saving strategies from an ex-San Franciscan that has gone through money rehab might be worth a read.
 I’ll stop talking now because I feel like if I keep repeating how to save money in San Francisco, it will begin to sound like a joke 😉

-That’s a quick run down of 8 easy ways to save money in San Francisco.
+That’s a quick rundown of 8 easy ways to save money in San Francisco.
 Want to add some S.F. saving hacks to the list?